 - Are compelling and attractive

-Another excellent reason to use infographics for marketing is because people love sharing them.
+Another reason to use infographics for link building is because people love sharing them.
 This means infographics provide an optimal opportunity to acquire links.
 Many marketers like infographics because they provide a good avenue between traditional marketing and what’s considered to be manual link building.

 Before we dive deep into learning how to build links with infographics, you first need to understand that it seems everyone has jumped aboard the infographic bandwagon.
 From 2010 to 2012 alone, there was an 800% increase in the number of searches for infographics on Google.
 For brands, this gives you a pivotal marketing platform to build off of.
 On average, you can increase traffic to your site by at least 12% by using infographics.